 There’s a buzz going around about “heirloom seeds” especially heirloom tomatoes, leading people to believe that heirlooms have more flavor or are otherwise superior to all other tomatoes (thus they can charge you double for the seeds or plants.)

 That’s only partly true.
 Yes, they do taste good, but the biggest reason I find them desirable is that they are are not hybrids, which means that I can save their seeds for future gardens.

-Heirlooms were preserved because they tasted good and because they thrived in a particular area, under particular climate or soil conditions.
+We like to preserve heirlooms because they taste good and because they thrive in a particular area, under particular climate or soil conditions.
 That means they are not universally ideal for every garden.
 Brandywine tomatoes, for example, are an heirloom that most gardeners rave about.
 But not me.
 This variety just doesn’t do well in my soil and climate.

 What’s the difference?

 First, some definitions: A hybrid is the product of two plants, bred to capitalize on the characteristics of the parent plants.
 Sometimes it will take two, three or more generations of hybrid breeding to produce the hybrid with the desired characteristics.
 But the genetic information in the seeds from a hybrid is a bit wobbly.
 Seeds from a hybrid will produce a plant, but there’s no guarantee what kind of plant it will be.
 It could produce one of the parent plants or a weird combination of the grandparent plants.
 You just never know.
 What we can be sure of is that it will not reproduce true to type.

 Any plant that is not a hybrid produces seeds true to type that you can use for future gardens.
 All plants that are not hybrids are called Open Pollinated (or OP).
 The difference between OP and Heirloom is that Heirloom seeds are OP varieties that have been around for 70 years or more.
 Otherwise, there really is no difference between OP and Heirlooms.